wu-lee/rushkoff-archive/docs/_articles/financial-metrics-and-the-economic-crisis.md

 **DR**: I think the crash of the speculative economy is very painful for the real economy because jobs are lost and we're living on a landscape where it's very hard to recuperate.
 We've grown so dependent on our corporations for money and for employment that it's very hard to just create new employment in a non-corporate way.
 But it is entirely within our ability.
 We just forgot.

-Q: What is the function of interest rates in a speculative economy?
+**Q:** _What is the function of interest rates in a speculative economy?_

-DR: Interest rates are the way that most of the money is made in our economy.

-Money is created at an interest rate; it's lent into existence, and there's a ladder

-of institutions that lend down to each other until it gets to the business or person

-that is supposed to be the end user of that money.
-But money becomes too topheavy when there are too many institutions to support with every dollar that's
+**DR**: Interest rates are the way that most of the money is made in our economy.
+Money is created at an interest rate; it's lent into existence, and there's a ladder of institutions that lend down to each other until it gets to the business or person that is supposed to be the end user of that money.
+But money becomes too top-heavy when there are too many institutions to support with every dollar that's borrowed.

-borrowed.
 And eventually the system stops working.
-So then the central bank

-tries to lower the interest rates so that people can still borrow it.
+So then the central bank tries to lower the interest rates so that people can still borrow it.

 I think the current problem is not that there aren't enough people offering